A guide that explains the Current and Potential ability system in Football Manager.

-Football Manager will not be gifting you the ability stats of player.
+Football Manager will not be gifting you the ability stats of player (unless you install a custom skin with that option).
 We can all agree that it would be way to easy if you could see the numbers in a player profile…right?

-To give you an indication of ability levels the game works with ability stars.
+To give you an indication of ability levels the game works with Ability stars.
 These stars are given by either scouts, coaches or assistant managers.
-Each player has five stars, which are divided in 10 levels.
+Each player has a maximum of five stars, which are divided in 10 levels.

 There are three types of stars in Football Manager: